The basement offers the perfect living space for a guest room, den, or activity room.

-An unfinished basement has fire hazards present that make it dangerous for installing a wood burning stove.
+An unfinished basement has fire hazards present that make it dangerous to install a wood burning stove.

-One errant ash can set fire to materials normally covered in a finished basement.
+One errant ash can set fire to materials typically covered in a finished basement.

 But even in a finished basement, a wood burning stove needs to be monitored regularly.

 In other words, you do not want to leave it unattended for long periods.

 This may create a fire hazard in your basement, quickly spreading to the rest of the home.